 A true porcelain would normally derive all its plasticity from a kaolin.
 Since kaolins are often of limited plasticity, this limits the workability of throwing or modeling porcelains made from them.
 Still, there are some surprisingly plastic kaolins, although the limited range of particle sizes can mean less than ideal drying performance.
 Do not accept that a kaolin is plastic just because its name includes the word plastic or a supplier says it is plastic, test yourself.
 For casting porcelains, an all-kaolin approach is quite feasible (using 50% kaolin rather than 25% kaolin and 25% ball clay) since these bodies benefit greatly from the reduced drying shrinkage and increased water permeability associated with the larger particle size of kaolins.
 However an all-kaolin casting porcelain may not have the strength to pull away from the plaster mold without cracking, add a little plasticizer if needed.

-Larger particle size kaolins tend to be dirtier, less plastic, more expensive and have lower dry strength, so their benefits come at a cost.
+About casting bodies: Larger particle size kaolins tend to be dirtier, less plastic, more expensive and have lower dry strength, so their benefits come at a cost.
 It is possible to make fairly fast-casting zero-ball-clay bodies with ordinary light burning kaolins like EPK.
-Some people use large-particle-size kaolin when they also have ball clay in the mix, the latter may be canceling the benefit of the former!
+Some companies use large-particle-size kaolin when they also have ball clay in the mix, the latter may be canceling the benefit of the former!
 Of course large particle ball clays are also available, but remember that they are still considerably finer than standard kaolins.
 Also, fine-tuning a kaolin mix makes little sense if the body is not deflocculated properly.
 The best approach is to use a standard white burning kaolin, deflocculate it properly and learn to work with it.
 Then fine tune it by the substitution of some large particle material to speed casting rate while watching for any deleterious properties introduced.

 Following is a sample of a Foresight report on a kaolin (Foresight was the predecessor to insight-live.com).
 I have tested using DFAC, SHAB, LDW and SIEV tests.

-Most people have noted that the '25 Porcelain' recipe has flaws that can be corrected for individual situations and materials.
+Most people have noted that the '25 Plastic Porcelain' recipe has flaws that can be corrected for individual situations and materials.
 To improve this recipe for cone 10:

 Material | Typical % | Details |